vegaprotocol/specs/user-interface/0003-WTXN-submit_vega_transaction.md

 # Submit Vega transaction

 A dapp sends a transaction to a wallet, that wallet then broadcasts the transaction to a network.
 Therefore the following is broken up into two steps.
 The transaction could fail at either.
-Generally: Once the transaction has gone to the network a use can use block explorer to track the transaction, but some tracking in Dapp or wallet will help.
+Generally: Once the transaction has gone to the network a user can use block explorer to track the transaction, but some tracking in Dapp or wallet will help.

 When submitting a Vega transaction of any kind, I...